A complete dosimetry solution for Intracavitary PDT

 include detector locations, thereby providing guidance to the surgeon in order to ensure homogeneity in PDT dose.

-A limited working prototype of the PEDSy hardware (courtesy of Penn) is shown here (light delivery and tracking part is not shown).
+A limited working prototype of the PEDSy hardware is shown here (light delivery and tracking part is not shown).
 The light dose, PS concentrations, and tissue optical properties are monitored at chosen locations.